deweb-io/token/README.md

 ## Deployment Procedure

 Currently we are only deploying the ethereum token, which is a pretty simple procedure.
-After deployment, ownership of the token will be fully transfered to a gnosis safe held by trusted custodians under an n-out-of-m signatures scheme.
+The deployment can be done from any account (with code verification sent to etherscan) with some gas, and after deployment, ownership of the token will be fully transfered to a gnosis safe held by trusted custodians under an n-out-of-m signatures scheme.